-In San Francisco, the smoke and haze led some residents to wear masks to protect themselves from the smoke.
+Across California, the smoke and haze has led some residents to wear masks to protect themselves from the smoke.

-Dr. Robert Blount, assistant professor of pulmonary pediatric and adult medicine at the University of California San Francisco, said if people can smell or see smoke they should take steps to protect themselves.
+Dr. Robert Blount, assistant professor of pulmonary pediatric and adult medicine at the University of California San Francisco, told Healthline in an earlier interview that if people can smell or see smoke, they should take steps to protect themselves.

 “If there’s enough smoke that you can see it or smell it… then it’s a dangerous level,” he told Healthline.